How to Make a Round Robin Bet in Arizona

 Round robin betting in Arizona can be confusing when it comes to payouts.
 Major operators will calculate odds and payouts as you're creating your round robin.
 Much of it depends on the bets you've chosen and what those individual odds are.
 If your site hasn't calculated the potential payouts for the round robin as you're creating it, you can always find a round robin calculator to aid in the process.

-Pros and Cons of Round Robins
+Pros and Cons of Round Robin Sports Betting

 Popular Sports For Round Robin Parlays in Arizona